 - Plenty of Parks in the system

-- Close to major highways for easy on off access
+- Close to major highways for on and off access

 - Pays for itself in 2–3 uses

 - Many run down parks.
 IE. Poor quality electric, water and sewer

 - A lot of the parks are located in not the most appealing places

 - All kinds of restrictions can be made by each member RV Park

 - Some are loaded with full time tenants living in junky old trailers